FlaxEngine/FlaxDocs/manual/get-started/scenes/index.md

 ![Scene Properties](media/scene-properties.jpg)

-You an select a **Scene** actor like the other scene objects using the *Scene* window and edit it properties with the *Properties* window.
+You can select a **Scene** actor like the other scene objects using the *Scene* window and edit it properties with the *Properties* window.
 You can change static flags for all scene objects at once or transform whole scene at once.
 Also scene actor contains options for lightmaps baking for this scene.

 ## In this section